Bright Green Future

 ‘It’s your world.
 Step up and be heard’ is the message.

 Funded by £1m grant from the National Lottery through the Big Lottery Fund, the project will give some of the skills, understanding and practical experience to help young people shape the future of their neighbourhoods, focusing on sustainable energy.
 It's a five year programme in which we will work with young people in cohorts of two years each.

 Potential applicants can find out more and download a form to apply at www.bright-green-future.org.uk

 Bright Green Future is one of 31 youth-led projects across the UK, each receiving a similarly sized Big Lottery grant and all of which aim to give young people the skills and knowledge to improve their local environments – from reducing marine pollution to minimising food waste.
 Collectively, the projects form Our Bright Future, which is run by a consortium of eight organisations and led by The Wildlife Trusts.

-Bridget Newbery is leading Bright Green Future.
-She said: “We will be helping young people to develop the confidence and resilience they will need to become environmental leaders and decision makers – to make sure this generation’s voice is heard, and to influence plans that affect their environment.
-Participants will be challenged to deliver their own low carbon energy projects that have positive outcomes for the local environment and community.
+Roy Kareem, Bright Green Future programme leader, said: “We're helping young people to develop the confidence and resilience they need to become environmental leaders and decision makers – to make sure this generation’s voice is heard, and to influence plans that affect their environment.
+Participants are challenged to deliver their own low carbon energy projects that have positive outcomes for the local environment and community.

-"At the same time they'll learn from, and be inspired by work placements and shadowing of professionals who shape today’s local and national environmental policy.
+"At the same time they're learning from, and inspired by work placements and shadowing of professionals who shape today’s local and national environmental policy.
 We are partnering with the Town and Country Planning Association who are just one of the organisations offering participant work placements.”